The travel clothing guide

 Personally, I had a period where I took my suitcase a lot, but I gradually changed to only taking a backpack , perhaps because I started walking a lot more.

-• We greatly underestimate the heat that a body can release when walking briskly with a backpack , so be careful not to cover up too much when leaving the train or your accommodation!
+• We greatly underestimate the heat that a body can give off when walking briskly with a backpack , so be careful not to cover yourself too much when leaving the train or your accommodation!

 If you live in France, wearing a good sweater, a warm parka and a backpack will be overkill in 99% of cases.
-You're going to be too hot, that's almost certain.
-In winter, when stationary, you should be “comfortably cold”, and you will be at a good temperature after a few minutes of walking.
+You will be too hot, that's almost certain.
+In winter, when stationary, you should be "comfortably cold", and you will be at a good temperature after a few minutes of walking.

-• There is obviously a risk of sweating on the back for walks lasting more than ten minutes, and for this I only wear our merino t-shirts and any other wool piece (one of our sweaters too) for the anti-aging properties. smell on the days I travel.
+• There is obviously a risk of sweating on the back for walks of more than ten minutes, and for this reason I only wear our merino t-shirts and any other woolen piece (one of our sweaters too) for the anti-odor properties on the days when I travel.

 paul binam green newtim t-shirt